scottmillers/vscode-devcontainers-getting-started/README.md

    ```

    This is the Dev Container configuration file.
-   - It will use a base ubuntu-22.04 as the container image
+   - It will use ubuntu-22.04 as the container base image
    - It will mount your home directory to a directory in Ubuntu called `host-home-folder`
-   - It will add two extension to Visual Studio code that only added when you open the container
+   - It will add two extension to Visual Studio code when you open the container
    - It will add python, the AWS CLI, Ansible and Terraform to the Ubuntu 22.04 base image

 4. Start the Dev Container

-   Open the command bar by typing Ctrl-Shift-P and search for Dev Containers.
+   Open the Visual Studio Code command bar by typing Ctrl-Shift-P and search for Dev Containers.
 Select `Dev Containers: Rebuild and Reopen in Container`.

    The container build will start.

    ![alt text](images/container-build.png)

-   The first time this is run it will take a while as it is downloading everything to create your container.
-Wait for it to finish building.
+   The first build will take a while as it is downloading everything to create your new container.
+Wait for it to finish.

    When it finished you will be able to see the files in VsCode Explorer.
-Noice that the explorer adds the name of the Dev Container to the root
+Noice that the explorer adds the name of the Dev Container to the root directory

     ![alt text](images/vscode-explorer.png)

-5. Open a terminal window for Ubuntu 22.04
+5. Open a Ubuntu 22.04 terminal window

    ![alt text](images/vscode-terminal.png)